-The full-day packages are all 12 hours long, or until midnight.
+The full-day packages are all either 8 or 12 hours long, or until midnight.

 I’ll put together a web gallery of the photos so you’ll be able to see them a few days after the wedding.
 If there is no proof album included in your package, the photos can be in your hands within a week.